en:lang="en-US"

 https://www.panoramaaudiovisual.com/en/2025/02/09/segundo-premio-goya-2025-mejor-sonido/

-Diana Sagrista, Eva Valiño, Alejandro Castillo and Antonin Dalmasso, Goya for Best Sound
+Diana Sagrista, Eva Valiño, Alejandro Castillo and Antonin Dalmasso, Goya for best sound

-Diana Sagrista, Eva Valiño and Antonin Dalmasso with the Goya for Best SoundDiana Sagrista, Eva Valiño, Alejandro Castillo and Antonin Dalmasso have been at the forefront of a complex sound built around two great challenges.
-On the one hand, to combine the live music of the film, narrative in itself, with the dialogues.
-On the other hand, to ensure that the "musicians-actors" were able to replicate the sound of Los Planetas, key to a musical film in which, for the winners, "they do not dance with choreographies, but through rock".
+Diana Sagrista, Eva Valiño and Antonin Dalmasso with the Goya for best soundDiana Sagrista, Eva Valiño, Alejandro Castillo and Antonin Dalmasso have taken charge of a complex sound built around two great challenges.
+On the one hand, combining the live music of the film, a narrative in itself, with the dialogues.
+On the other hand, ensuring that the “musician-actors” were able to replicate the sound of Los Planetas, key for a musical film in which, for the winners, “they do not dance with choreography, but through rock.”

 Access to the Goyas 2025 Special in Panorama